damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 2. ***Resource container maps*** - correlate a container ID (expressed as an integer) with a resource map, corresponding to the resource(s) to add to/remove from it

-# Client-server connection management - Network level
+# NetEvents - Network level client-server connection management
 To make the protocol more resilient and situation-aware, `NetEvents` have been separated from application-level events.

 The player, when starting the client, can choose whether to connect to the server (singleplayer and multiplayer playmodes) or playing locally (singleplayer only).